igsl-group/Octopus_Jira/CustomFieldTypes/README.md

 	* Reference: https://confluence.atlassian.com/jirakb/list-of-supported-custom-fields-for-request-types-in-jira-service-management-customer-portals-867182673.html
 1. Speaking in API, it only supports custom fields that extends GenericTextCFType.
 1. It does not loads the view/edit template of custom fields.
 Instead it renders them as a text label/field.
-#### Workaround
-1. Custom fields to be used in Service Management must extend GenericTextCFType.
+1. So, custom fields to be used in Service Management must extend GenericTextCFType.
 1. You still need to implement view/edit template for use in Jira Core.
 1. Inject a JavaScript via web-resource in atlassian-plugin.xml.
 This JavaScript should be applied to the following contexts to cover all bases:
     * atl.general